Unitary description of the Jaynes-Cummings model under fractional-time dynamics: Population Inversion

-The phenomenon of collapse and revival of atomic oscillations is a distinctive feature observed in the interaction of a two-level atom with a quantized electromagnetic field inside a cavity described by the JC model.
-When the cavity field is prepared in a coherent state and interacts with the two-level atom, the system undergoes a fascinating dynamical behavior characterized by the following stages: i) initial Rabi Oscillations: at the outset, the atom exchanges energy with the quantized field, resulting in oscillations of the atomic population between the ground and excited states.
-These are known as Rabi oscillations; ii) collapse: due to the quantized nature of the field and the distribution of photon number states in the coherent state, these oscillations begin to dephase.
-This dephasing causes the observable oscillations to diminish in amplitude, leading to a phenomenon known as the "collapse" of the Rabi oscillations; iii) revival: after a certain period, the oscillations rephase, and the atomic population oscillations reappear.
-This re-emergence of oscillations is termed the "revival" of the Rabi oscillations.
+The collapse and revival of atomic oscillations is a distinctive feature observed in the interaction of a two-level atom with a quantized electromagnetic field inside a cavity described by the JC model \cite{larson2021}.
+When the cavity field is initially prepared in a coherent state and interacts with the two-level atom, the system exhibits a fascinating dynamical behavior characterized by the following stages: i) initial Rabi oscillations: at the beginning, the atom exchanges energy with the quantized field, resulting in oscillations of the atomic population between the ground and excited states; ii) collapse: the distribution of photon number states within the coherent field leads to dephasing, causing the Rabi oscillations to decay; iii) revival: after a certain period, the oscillations rephase, and the atomic population oscillations reappear.
 The timing of these revivals is determined by the properties of the coherent state and the parameters of the system.